The Long Road to Motherhood

 Fertility drugs were prescribed for a few years.
 My doctor at the time would raise the dosage periodically.
 They didn’t work.

 We were finally referred to a clinic for artificial insemination.
-It was an expensive, time consuming, and stressful ordeal.
-I had to have hormone injections on a regular basis.
+It was an expensive, time-consuming, and stressful ordeal.
+I had to have hormone injections on a regularly.
 My husband would collect a sperm sample.
-I'd have to keep the specimen warm and go to the clinic.
-There the sample would be implanted in me with a long alien looking syringe.
+I'd have to keep it warm and go to the clinic.
+There the sample would be implanted in me with a long alien-looking syringe.
 We went through that process every month for a year.
 Still no baby.

 We had one other option.
 In vitro fertilization would cost thousands of dollars and there was still no guarantee that it would work.
 We had some friends who tried in vitro.
 It worked initially but a miscarriage left them broken hearted.
 They later tried again and had a beautiful daughter.

 After years of treatment, I had had enough.
 I couldn’t do it anymore.
 I was almost thirty years old when we chose to stop all attempts to have a biological child.
 We decided to adopt instead.

 We applied with Christian Homes in Abilene, Texas in January and were accepted as adoptive parents by June.
 We didn’t expect to be chosen by a birth mother for some time.
 We knew it could take a year or longer.

 I was at school one September afternoon, Friday the 13th to be exact, running off copies for the next week when my name was called on the P.A. system.
 I had a phone call in the office.